 Today is a good day to celebrate the accomplishments of Pat Maloney and wish him a very happy birthday!
 Patrick “Pat” Maloney was born in Illinois.
 He grew up in LaGrange, Illinois and became an excellent athlete at Lyons Township High School in LaGrange.
 He starred in football and baseball.
 Maloney was an all-state football player who excelled as a running back on offense and a defensive back on defense.
 When it came time to choose a college, Pat decided to play for Michigan.

-(Note – Pat Maloney (#43) is shown above with the 1992 Big Ten Champion Michigan Wolverine Football Team.
-Maloney is seated in the first row and is the sixth man from the left.
+(Note-Pat Maloney (#43) is shown above with the 1992 Big Ten Champion Michigan Football team.
+He is seated in the first row and is the sixth man from the left.
 Photo courtesy of the Bentley Historical Library at The University of Michigan.)

 Pat Maloney’s name first appeared on a Michigan Football Roster in 1988.
 He was listed as a Safety for his Freshman year.
 However Pat burned his red-shirt that first year and did not see any game action.

 Maloney did not earn any starts in 1989, but he did intercept a pass against Maryland in the third game of the season.
 Pat did not letter on Bo’s last team.
 However, he was part of Michigan’s Big Ten Champions for the second straight season.

 Pat Maloney’s third season at Michigan was also the first for new Head Coach Gary Moeller.
 Maloney started one game (Purdue) and made five tackles in that game.
 He played in all twelve games in 1990 and made 17 tackles during the season.
 Pat earned his first varsity letter in 1990.
 Moeller’s footballers finished his first season at 9 wins and 3 losses.
 They won a share of the Big Ten Title with a record of 6 wins and 2 losses.